How To Fix Bad Dog Breath

 7. Avoid Giving Your Dog Table Scraps

 An easy way to deter smelly dog breath is to avoid giving them table scraps.
-Often table scraps have a higher fat and sugar content that can increase plaque formation and bacteria in your pups mouth.
+Often, table scraps have a higher fat and sugar content, which can increase plaque formation and bacteria in your pup’s mouth.
 This can lead to bad breath and increase your dog’s oral health problems.

 There are a few foods that you can give your dog that can help improve his bad breath.
 Parsley is a natural breath freshener that is safe for dogs to eat unless they are sensitive to it.
-Try adding it to your pups food in a fresh form.
+Try adding it to your pup’s food in fresh form.

 Final Thoughts